EdmundGoodman/masters-project/WORK_LOG.md

   - [ ] <https://edmundgoodman.co.uk/xdsl-bench>
 - [ ] Writing benchmarks
 - [ ] Profiling benchmarks
-- [ ] Found book on CPython internals to reads
+- [ ] Found book on CPython internals to read
   - [ ] What can we get out of this before we move to total re-write of components?
 - [ ] Cancel next week’s meeting (26th), decide whether to keep following week’s meeting (2nd)
+- [ ] Plan for next 2-3 weeks?
+  - [ ] Deploy ASV infrastructure to organisation website
+  - [ ] Continue profiling, now with a focus on identifying/visualising hotspots
+  - [ ] Read about CPython internals
+  - [ ] Start trying to find/fix some simple performance defects?

 #### Summary